sozialhelden/ietf-language-tags/README.md

 yarn add @sozialhelden/ietf-language-tags
 ```

-_Important:_ Your build system must be able to import/require `.json` files and support ES6.

 ## Usage examples

 - Parse a given IETF language tag to get access to its parts: